The Best Paint Colours for the INSIDE of Your Front Door

 #1 In my previous home the entryway had 3 doors that all looked the same and were all shut 95% of the time (front/garage/suite).
 This was a great reason to single out the main door and paint it a key colour.
 If there is any confusion at all, then pick out your main door and give it some TLC.

-#2 If you have a back door (not including a sliding door) that leads out to your garden/backyard and it is located within a major room (kitchen/family room/dining/etc…)
+#2 If you have a back door (not including a sliding door) that leads out to your garden/backyard and it is located in a major room (kitchen/family room/dining/etc…)

 #3 If you have a pantry door in your kitchen that stands out in comparison to your cupboards (ie: you have espresso or wood cabinets and a white pantry door or white surround with glass insert).
 This is a great reason to paint your pantry door as it will reduce the level of contrast in your space which will add to the flow and overall appeal.

 ***During the winter months you can’t paint the exterior of your front door if the temperature is below 50 degrees.
 However, you can still paint the inside.
 It can be a frickin’ snowstorm outside – and you can paint the inside of your front door!
 All you need is an afternoon and a bottle of wine!***

 “Do the interior and exterior of the door need to be the same colour?”

 Absolutely not!
 Just think, if the exterior of your door is already painted and the interior is white then there is already a difference – and a high-contrast, drastic one at that.